Solar in Bennington, VT: 2026 Cost, Savings & Payback

 Does Bennington have net metering?

-Is solar worth it in Bennington, VT?
+Is solar worth it in Bennington, VT in 2026?